lacey-griffith/wave-content-map-generator/README.md

 ## 🚀 How to Use
-1. Drop the CSV file into the root of this repo. (⚠️ Be sure the file is named WaveUrls.csv ⚠️)
+1. Drop the CSV file into the root of this repo. (⚠️ Be sure the file is named WaveUrls.csv ⚠️) Use the terminal to move it from downloads - mv ~/Downloads/WaveUrls.csv .

 2. Run the generator:
 npm run gen
 OR npm run generator